zhiwenh/delib/README.md

 ```

 ### Options
-A folder called ```devchain``` is created which contains the data directory of the blockchain.
+A folder called ```devchain/``` is created which contains the data directory of the blockchain.
 The folder contains all the blocks and accounts.
 The data path and other options can be specified in the ```delib.js``` file.

 Calling ```delib init``` will create a file for you called ```devgenesis.json```.
 This is the [genesis file](http://ethereum.stackexchange.com/questions/2376/what-does-each-genesis-json-parameter-mean) of the blockchain (information about the genesis file can be found in the link).
 By default the difficulty is set to 800.